 Letting patients know what to expect and bring will allay their fears and help make sure they—and you—get the most out of their first visit.
 You can simply add this information as an FAQ page or blog post on your website, or send it out as an email—but be sure to send the email to new patients only.

-According to the good folks at Strive Labs, your clinic’s revenue “is a factor of the total number of patients treated multiplied by the average visits per patient [so] increasing new evals and managing patient retention are the two most basic variables for growing your clinic’s revenue.”
-But, 30% of new referrals stop coming to PT within the first three visits, so it’s pivotal that you emphasize the value of physical therapy at this first visit.
+Your clinic’s revenue is dependent on the total number of patients you treat, the average number of visits per patient, and the average revenue you generate for each visit.
+Of course, you can only increase your revenue per visit so much, so increasing your patient load and ensuring each patient continues attending visits for the full duration of care are the two most important variables for revenue growth.
+But, 30% of new referrals stop coming to PT within the first three visits, so it’s pivotal that you emphasize the value of physical therapy from the very beginning.
 This is crucial for the health of not only your patients, but also your bottom line.
 Make sure you communicate to your patients:

 - Their plans of care